 Similarly Colorado ranks 40th in the nation in per pupil funding.
-The state of New York pays $20,206 per student, Colorado only pays $9,245.
+The state of New York pays $20,206 per student, while Colorado pays $9,245.
 Are our children worth $11,000 less than those in New York?
-I support raising per pupil funding to the national average of $12,261, AND mandating that number increase at the rate of inflation.
-As a child that received my entire education, Kindergarten to Senior year of college, in the state of Colorado, I am sick and tired of being under-invested in.
+I support raising per pupil funding to the national average of $12,261, AND mandating an annual increase at the rate of inflation.
+As a child that received my entire education, Kindergarten to Senior year of college, in the state of Colorado, I am sick and tired of not being a priority of this legislature.
 Nothing breeds equality like education.
 Let’s hire the right teachers, pay them what they deserve, and begin to better our communities from the bottom up.